andre-gonzalez/ansible/to-do.md

-See why the grub screen is not just lasting one second follow DT KVM/libvirtd video to make virt-manager work and create this tasks here in ansible and https://www.xmodulo.com/network-default-is-not-active.html add `sudo virsh net-autostart default` and `sudo virsh net-start default`
+add the creation of python virtual enviroment in each repository and the following install of the requirements See why the grub screen is not just lasting one second follow DT KVM/libvirtd video to make virt-manager work and create this tasks here in ansible and https://www.xmodulo.com/network-default-is-not-active.html add `sudo virsh net-autostart default` and `sudo virsh net-start default`